mrd0x/BITB/README.md

-# BITB
+# BITB PHISHING
 Browser templates for Browser In The Browser (BITB) attack.
+Serves diffrent frontend depending on the user agent .

 More information: https://mrd0x.com/browser-in-the-browser-phishing-attack/